OpenCircuits/OpenCircuits/docs/Other/DesignDocs/CircuitToExpression.md

 ## Overview

 Recently, a feature to generate a circuit from a logical boolean expression was added.
 This is an interesting feature and can be useful for those learning how the logic of digital circuitry works.
-There is, however, now way to do the reverse of this operation.
+There is, however, no way to do the reverse of this operation.

 ## Context